stl-comp-sci-club/Adventuring-101/README.md

 # GameDevGameGodot

-This is an indie game that is under development by members of the Computer Science Club of St. Theresa of Lisieux C.H.S.
+This is an indie game all about dealing with grief that is called "advennturing 101" It is under development by the members of the Game Development team, which is apart of the Computer Science Club of St. Theresa of Lisieux C.H.S.

+Head by Chris Lozinski, the team at the time of writing this consists of the following:

+Programming By: Ryan Yang, Felix Z, Matias R, Jordan F, and Andrea Di Giovanni

+Art by: Jessica Y, Daniel K, Rory S, and Selina O

+Story by: Armand Ustun, Celina Ladak and Marco Capuano